alphapuggle/GenCyber2024/README.md

 requests
 pycryptodome
 ```
+If you get a warning about an externally managed environment, try using `sudo apt install python3-pycryptodome` instead

 Make sure both files are in the same directory, and `cd` to it.
 Once you're in the directory you can run the following command: `python3 exploit.py -w http://144.80.64.114/ -e admin@example.com`